 In 1999, Poland joined NATO to enhance its strategic defense against external threats.[i]
 From 2002-2009, Poland engaged in talks with the United States and European countries to build a US missile defense complex in Poland.
 The missile defense complex in Poland, known as the European Interceptor Site, would have been a part of the Ground-Based Midcourse Defense system that intercepted long-range missiles from Iran.

 In October 2009, the Obama administration replaced the European Intercept Site plan with the European Phased Adaptive Approach (EPAA).
-On September 15, 2011, a joint statement between the U.S. and Poland was released which fulfilled the earlier agreements of the Ballistic Missile Defense (BMD) Agreement of 2008 and its Amending Protocol of 2010.
+On September 15, 2011, a joint statement between the U.S. and Poland was released that fulfilled the earlier agreements of the Ballistic Missile Defense (BMD) Agreement of 2008 and its Amending Protocol of 2010.
 The agreements included the deployment of land-based SM-3 systems in Poland to go into immediate effect.

 On April 22, 2011, Polish President Komorowski signed legislation ratifying the Agreement to integrate land-based SM-3 Block IIA interceptors in Poland by 2018.[ii]
 In March 2018, it was announced that the Aegis Ashore site would be delayed two years and is now expected in 2020.
+As of 2023, the Aegis Ashore site in Redzikowo has been installed and is expected to be operational by the end of the year.

 Poland’s Air Defense Capabilities

-|SA-6 Gainful||Low to medium-level air defense||Unknown||Ground-based, road-mobile|
+|SA-6 Gainful||Low to medium-level air defense||Unknown||Ground-Based, Road-Mobile|

-|SA-8 Gecko||Low altitude, short-range air defense||Unknown||Ground-based, road-mobile|
+|SA-8 Gecko||Low altitude, short-range air defense||Unknown||Ground-Based, Road-Mobile|

-|SA-5 Gammon (S-200)||Medium to high-altitude air defense||One battery||Ground-based|
+|SA-5 Gammon (S-200)||Medium to high-altitude air defense||One battery||Ground-Based|

 |SA-3 Goa||Short-Range Air Defense||12 Systems||Ground-Based; Road-Mobile|